dthpham/sminterpolate/docs/Install-From-Source-Guide.md

 * Ubuntu 15.04 (Vivid Vervet)
 * Debian 8.2 (Jessie)

-**Note:** Getting BF to work on other Linux distributions may be possible, but expect any support to be limited.
+**Note:** Getting BF to work on other Linux distributions may be possible, but expect support to be limited.

 ## Instructions
 **Windows users:** Refer to the [Install on Windows Guide](Install-On-Windows-Guide.md#install-from-source).